GENERAL INFORMATION ABOUT SHERPA CLUB

 To have a chance to be with their sons in a fun atmosphere

 To better understand and articulate the virtues and see how they can help their sons acquire them

 To have more occasions for the conversations they want to have with their sons about deeper subjects

 20-minute talk for the boys on some aspect of character; the fathers also attend

 30-minute talk for the fathers on the virtues (general aspects as well as specific virtues)

-50 minute more physical activity for boys with the fathers: sports or something like repairing bicycle flats or splitting logs and building a fire.
+50-minute physical activity for boys with fathers: sports or something like repairing bicycle flats or splitting logs and building a fire.
 In 2021-22, building drones.